Fresh strawberries turn this moist and fruity banana bread into a zingy seasonal treat! Delicious as a snack or with ice-cream as an easy dessert.

 The end result looked absolutely gorgeous and tasted wonderful too!

-My daughter Kipper was delighted to have a slice as her afternoon snack, and I persuaded myself that it must count towards her 5-a-day… right?
+My daughter Kipper was delighted to have a slice of this lovely summery banana bread as her afternoon snack.
+I persuaded myself that it must count towards her 5-a-day… right?

-To make a loaf of this delicious banana cake with strawberries yourself, all you’ll need are the following seven ingredients:
+To make a loaf of this delicious banana bread with strawberries yourself, all you’ll need are the following seven ingredients:

 What’s the time?
 Banana bread time!

-The fresh fruit makes this banana bread wonderfully moist, but does mean that it will only keep for a day or two and is best eaten straight away.
+The fresh fruit makes this banana bread wonderfully moist.
+However it does mean that it will only keep for a day or two so you’re best eating it straight away.
 I doubt this will be a problem.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe.
 (Of course, I’ll never pass on your email address to anyone.)